vassar-robotics/navrim-phosphobot/README.md

 # phosphobot

-**phosphobot** is a community-driven platform that enables you to train and use action models to control your robot.
+**phosphobot** is a community-driven platform that enables you to train and use action models to control real robots.

 <div align="center">